codatio/codat-docs/docs/introduction/webhooks/core-rules-webhooks.md

 ---
-title: "Webhook alerts"
+title: "Listening to events"
 description: "Basics of webhook alerts when using Codat's APIs"
 createdAt: "2020-04-01T20:16:29.839Z"
 updatedAt: "2022-11-24T12:56:40.816Z"
 ---

-If you've added a webhook URL to your rule, Codat will `POST` to that URL each time an alert is raised.
+If you've added a webhook URL to your rule, Codat will `POST` to that URL each time a webhook event is raised.

-The body of the request will include details such as the `RuleId`, the `RuleType` and the `CompanyId` that triggered the alert as well as data relevant to the particular rule type.
+The body of the request will include context such as the `RuleId`, the `RuleType` and the `CompanyId` that triggered the event as well as data relevant to the particular webhook type.
 Example bodies are detailed for each rule in our [Rule types](/introduction/webhooks/core-rules-types) page.

 ## Expected response codes